• Skip to primary navigation

 #10.
 Business and Management

-When we talk about the degree of business, we focus more on accounting and finance degrees in business school.
-Because these degrees are based largely on quantitative techniques, students see it as one of the most difficult majors to pass.
+When we talk about business, we focus more on accounting and finance degrees in business school.
+Because these degrees are based on quantitative techniques, students see it as one of the most difficult majors to pass.

 Here, you spend a lot of time studying.
 You’ll also take plenty of tests and many students have difficulty maintaining a high GPA.

 Students view Business and Management as a major that turns you into a boss.
 Therefore, you don’t expect it to be quite easy.
-Your four-year college training will involve using quantitative analysis to make managerial decisions as well as plenty of reading.
+Your four-year college training will involve using quantitative analysis to make managerial decisions and plenty of reading.

 This area includes many other topics like finance, administration, human resources, and business skills.